Joseph A. Lombardo

-Are You Eligible to Expunge Your Conviction?
+Are You Eligible to Expunge Your Conviction in New Jersey?

 Depending on whether you are seeking to expunge an indictable offense or disorderly person offense, the requirements vary.
 If you have been indicted for a single offense, you generally are able to expunge the offense provided that you have not been convicted of two or more disorderly person offenses.
 If you have been convicted of two or more indictable offenses, expungement of your criminal record is typically not available.
 While previously it was required to wait at least 10 years from the latest occurring of the conviction date, payment of fine, release from jail, or completion of parole or probations; this is no longer a hard time limit.
 Under certain circumstances indictable offenses may be expunged even though less than 10 years have elapsed.
 One such circumstance is that a person aged 21 or younger convicted of drug or marijuana possession may be eligible for expungement just 1 year after the conviction provided one of the following is true:

 - The total amount of marijuana sold, distributed or possessed with intent to distribute was 25 grams or less.